SaaS Experience

 -

-Improving onboarding and activation flows for technical and non-technical users alike
+Improve onboarding and activation for both technical and non-technical users

-Embedding behavioural insight + CRO principles into product journeys
+Embed behavioural insight and CRO principles into core product journeys

 -

-Designed flows that help users understand value quickly, without overwhelming them
+Designed flows that help users see value quickly without feeling overwhelmed

-Balanced user needs with product strategy, roadmap priorities, and revenue goals
+Balanced user needs with product strategy, roadmap priorities, and business goals

 -

-Alongside Product UX, I embed CRO and behavioural optimisation directly into the product lifecycle.
+Alongside product UX, I build behavioural optimisation into the product lifecycle, focusing on where hesitation actually shows up.

-Analysed behaviour across funnels, forms, validation flows, and conversion-critical moments
+Analysed behaviour across funnels, forms, and conversion-critical moments

-Identified hesitation points where users questioned accuracy, legitimacy, or next steps
+Identified points where users questioned accuracy, legitimacy, or next steps

 Designed and tested UX, copy, and interaction changes to improve completion and adoption